Without a doubt, Japan as a travel destination is unique. There is just nowhere else like it on Earth.

 With most of these having only one dinner sitting an evening, you can imagine how a “dotakyan” will affect their profit margin.
 But it’s not just the smaller restaurants that are suffering.
 Large ones lose a large portion of their potential income when large tourists groups, often numbering between 20 or more people, cancel at the last minute.
 Those are seats that now just cannot be filled.
 And the restaurant will lose money on any pre-prepared fresh food that was to be used during that lunch or dinner setting.

-But now Japanese restaurant owners are fighting back!
+But now the restaurant owners are fighting back!

 Booking a restaurant table is now not that simple in Tokyo